kvz/jekyll-fix-titlecase/README.md

 DEBUG:  from We are launching on July 13
 DEBUG:    to We Are Launching on July 13

-DEBUG: No need to changetransloadit/_posts/2010-07-18-new-iphone-sdk.md
+DEBUG: No need to change transloadit/_posts/2010-07-18-new-iphone-sdk.md

 INFO: Rewriting transloadit/_posts/2010-08-12-haproxy-logging.md
 DEBUG:  from HAProxy logging